szemranamszyca/CarND-Advanced-Lane-Lines/writeup.md

 #### 3. Perspective transform

 Code for perspective transform could be found in my_img_manipulation, the function is called `transform`.
-Values of trapezoid are calculated based on the fact that camera is at a fixed position and they relative against image shape.
+Values of trapezoid are calculated based on the fact that camera is at a fixed position, and they are relative against image shape.

 ```python
 img_width = img_size[0]